 Upside down fruit surprise

 Instead of pouring your favorite cake batter mix straight into a pan, line the pan with some thinly sliced summer fruits like peaches.
 Melt half a stick of butter with ¾ cup sugar and pour it over the fruits to hold them together, before adding your cake batter on top.
-The end result: a beautiful and delicious cake that changes depending on which fruit you have at hand.
+The result, a beautiful and delicious cake.
 Quick tip: don’t worry if some pieces of fruit stick to the pan after flipping it.
 Just peel them off and place them gently on your cake.

 Go nuts, inside out